 The decor really speaks for itself.
 The only redeeming factor was that we did have a flat screen TV, albeit with a very limited number of channels to choose from.

-Now that we are writing a blog, one thing we need at a hotel is a reliable internet connection.
-We had trouble connecting with both the hotel’s Wifi network and our cell phones from our room.
+Now that we’re writing a blog, one thing we need at a hotel is a reliable internet connection.
+We had trouble connecting with both the hotel’s WiFi network and our cell phones from our room.
 We had to go to the hotel lobby to find a consistent connection, and that wasn’t even in the same building as our room.

 Would you believe if I told you I paid over $200 a night for this room and was totally happy with the value I got for my money, despite all its problems?
 I needed to book this room ten months in advance and even then I had trouble finding availability for our whole stay.